TunedMystic/gingersnap/README.md

 #### Draft Posts

 Any post marked as draft will never be processed or exported by Gingersnap.
-You can set a post as draft by adding `draft: true` in the markdown front matter.
+You can make a post draft by adding `draft: true` in the markdown front matter.

 #### Featured Posts

-Featured posts are pinned posts that Gingersnap displays in specific areas of the site, such as the post detail page.
-You can set a post as featured by adding `featured: true` in the markdown front matter.
+Featured posts are pinned posts that Gingersnap displays on the homepage.

+You can make a post featured by adding `featured: true` in the markdown front matter.

+You can display featured posts on the homepage by adding the `"$featured"` section to the [homepage settings](#homepage).

 #### Standalone Posts